 Kids are cool.
-But they are also germ magnets and while post parents are used to their little ones cruising from one illness to the next.
-Sometimes I just have to take a step back from kid friendly events when I know it is flu or cold season in the schools.
+But they are also germ magnets and while most parents are used to their little ones cruising from one illness to the next.
+Sometimes I just have to take a step back from kid-friendly events when I know it is flu or cold season in the schools.
 It isn't because I don't love the kids, but because I can't give weapons to the bacteria I am already infected with.

 I've even had to turn down coming to see new babies because the siblings were sick with the flu.
 It was awful.